 No, SolarWinds NPM was the first network/server monitoring product that was brought into the organization.
 Other network monitoring products were researched, but didn't have the feature set, didn't seem as easy to use or as robust as Solarwinds NPM.

 It was very straightforward, as you basically just have to start up a Windows Server, and click through the SolarWinds NPM installation wizard before you are ready to configure.
-You will configure basic settings within the installation wizard (i.e. the database storage location).
+You can configure most of the basic settings using the installation wizard (i.e. the database storage location).

 We implemented it using an in-house team.
-It should not be necessary to use a third-party team unless you are performing a massive roll out across multiple sites.
+It should not be necessary to use a third-party team unless you are performing a massive roll (5000+ endpoints) out across multiple sites.

 I believe the original setup cost was around $3500 with an annual cost of around $1200-$1500 to renew the support license.
 This would bring the average day-to-day cost of around $5-$6 over three years.